 Sephira Environmental can help determine if soil on your property has an asbestos issue.
 Sampling can be used to identify if soil has been impacted with asbestos-containing material (ACM) or asbestos fibres and fines.
-New Zealand has not written specific legislation around the management of asbestos in soil, so Australian Guidelines have been adopted by councils.
-Under the Guidelines for the Assessment, Remediation and Management of Asbestos - Contaminated Sites in Western Australia (May 2009) there is a specific limit of acceptable ACM or fibres and fines that is acceptable in soil.
-If the concentration of ACM or asbestos fibres and fines is below this limit, you may not need to do anything.
+Under the New Zealand Guidelines for Assessing and Managing Asbestos in Soil (BRANZ 2017) there is a specific limit of friable asbestos (fibres and fines) and non-friable asbestos (ACM) that is acceptable in soil.
+If the concentration of friable or non-friable asbestos is below this limit, you may not need to do anything.

 The management or disposal of asbestos-impacted soil can be cumbersome and expensive.
 When disposal costs increase by weight, every square metre counts.
 By determining through sampling, the extent of contamination, the volume of soil for disposal or area of land that requires management can be reduced, and this can result in substantial cost savings.